abz123/gridsome.org/docs/environment-variables.md

 ## Usage in the browser

 While all the variables are available on the server, only variables prefixed with `GRIDSOME_` are available in the browser for security reasons.
-As you see in the example above, only `GRIDSOME_API_URL` is prefixed.
+As you see in the example below, only `GRIDSOME_API_URL` is prefixed.
 That is because we don't want to have `DB_USER` and `DB_PASS` compiled into our JavaScript.

 ```js
 export default {